matthew-andrews/mattandre.ws/source/cv.md

 Producslug: cv
 ---

+**Technology Leader and Product Manager with software engineering background.
-**I love using technology to design and deliver products that solve real user needs.**
+I love to design and deliver digital products that solve real user needs.**

 Management & Leadership
 - Strong track record building and motivating diverse teams, including small and large teams, as well as co-located and geographically dispersed remote teams.